-A brief look at the history of judicial decisions in the Australian courts regarding software related inventions illustrates the indeterminate status of software patents in Australia – and provides useful insights how to set your software or computer-related invention up for success.
+A brief look on the history of judicial decisions in the Australian courts regarding software related inventions illustrating the indeterminate status of software patents in Australia – and providing useful insights how to set your software or computer-related invention up for success.

 Whilst this does not specifically relate to a software issue, the NRDC case is the guiding authority in Australia as to what constitutes ‘patentable subject matter’ – which is the crux of the issue in relation to software patents. i.e. should patents be allowed for software or computer-related inventions as a matter of policy?
 In NRDC at the High Court stated that:

 The point is that a process, to fall within the limits of patentability which the context of the Statute of Monopolies has supplied, must be one that offers some advantage which is material, in the sense that the process belongs to a useful art as distinct from a fine art … – that its value to the country is in the field of economic endeavour.

 CCOM Pty Ltd v Jiejing FCA 1168 [CCOM]

 The guiding principle derived from the NRDC case in CCOM is that, for an invention to be patentable, it must be

 a mode or manner of achieving an end result which is an artificially created state of affairs of utility in the fields of economics endeavour.

 Grant v Commissioner of Patents FCAFC 120